isqualham/Isqualham/README.md

 ### Hi there 👋

 - 🔭 I am currently working as a computer teacher.
-- 🌱 I am currently learning React Native CLI.
+- 🌱 Currently learning web technology.
 - 📫 How to reach me: @isqualham